wazuh/wazuh-documentation/source/getting-started/use-cases.rst

 Here is a list of common use cases:

-- `Signature-based log analysis`_
+#. `Signature-based log analysis`_
-- `File integrity monitoring`_
+#. `File integrity monitoring`_
-- `Rootkits detection`_
+#. `Rootkits detection`_
-- `Security policy monitoring`_
+#. `Security policy monitoring`_

 Signature-based log analysis
 ----------------------------

-Automated log analysis and management accelerates threats detection.
+Automated log analysis and management accelerates threat detection.
 There are many cases where evicence of an attack can be found in the logs of your devices, systems and applications.
 Wazuh can be used to automatically aggregate and analyze log data.

-Usually it is the Wazuh agent (running in the monitored host), the one in charge of reading operating system and application log messages, forwarding those to the Wazuh server, where the analysis takes place.
-The server can also receive data via syslog, from network devices or applications.
+The Wazuh agent (running on the monitored host) is usually the one in charge of reading operating system and application log messages, forwarding those to the Wazuh server, where the analysis takes place.
+When no agent is deployed, the server can also receive data via syslog, from network devices or applications.

 Wazuh uses decoders to identify the source application of the log message, and then analyzes it using application specific rules.
 Here is an example of a rule used to detect SSH authentication failure events: